 glassine and bamboo.

-Chris, another popular instructor, will be
+Chris, another popular instructor (and

 teaching his Tri-D box kite.
 Using a sewing guide for straight edges, 3D